A federal government Website managed by the U.S. Department of Health and Human Services

 Everyone 6 months of age and older should get the flu vaccine.
 Seasonal flu vaccines have a very good safety track record.

-Use the Flu Vaccine Finder below to find a flu vaccine location near you this flu season.
-The 2012-2013 vaccine is now available.
+Use the Flu Vaccine Finder to find a flu vaccine location near you this flu season.
+The 2014-2015 vaccine is now available.

-Get the vaccine as soon as it is available in your area.
-Flu season usually peaks in January or February, but it can occur as late as May.
-Early immunization is the most effective, but it is not too late to get the vaccine in December, January, or beyond.
+Get the vaccine soon after it becomes available in your area, ideally by October, to ensure that you are protected before flu season begins.
+However, as long as flu viruses are circulating, vaccination should continue throughout the flu season.
+Flu season usually peaks between December and February, but activity can last as late as May.
+Early immunization is the most effective, but it is not too late to get the vaccine in January or beyond.

 It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza virus infection.
 In the meantime, you are still at risk for getting the flu.
-That's why it's better to get vaccinated early in the fall, before the flu season really gets under way.
+That's why it's better to get vaccinated early in the fall, so you are protected before flu begins spreading in your community.

 Seasonal flu vaccines have a very good safety track record.
 Although there are possible side-effects to vaccination, the Centers for Disease Control and Prevention and the Food and Drug Administration closely monitor the safety of seasonal flu vaccines.